harshitpaunikar1/onprem-comment-intelligence-engine/.github/project-buildup-history.md

 - Task summary: Used the last day on On-Prem Comment Intelligence Engine to slow down and finish the loose ends.
 I mainly had to refine naming, visuals, and explanations so the project feels coherent and make sure the project told a clean story from start to finish.
 Most of the heavy lifting was already done, so this part was more about making the rough edges less obvious.
 I kept imagining how an actual operator would move through the steps so the project would not feel fake.
 - Deliverable: Finished with polished project looking decent enough to call this version done, even if I could still nitpick a few things.
 I also left myself a few rough reminders for the next day so I would not have to rediscover the same context again.
+## 2024-05-31 - Day 12: Polish wrap

+- Task summary: After stepping away for a bit, came back and resolved a merge conflict that came up when I switched branches to check something else.
+- Deliverable: Small fix, clean result.